Tiburon, California: Schools

 Tiburon, Belvedere, and a part of Corte Madera are in the Reed Union School District.
 The district has three schools, all located in Tiburon: Reed Elementary (grades K–2); Bel Aire Elementary (grades 3–5); and Del Mar Middle School (grades 6–8).
 All three have been recognized as "California Distinguished Schools" by the state department of education.
 St. Hilary School, a Catholic primary school for children in grades K–8, is also located in Tiburon and serves students from Belvedere, Tiburon, Strawberry, Sausalito, Marin City, Mill Valley and other communities.
 St. Hilary School is an "Apple Distinguished School."

 All three of Tiburon's public schools have gone or are undergoing substantial renovation and expansion.
 Reed completed reconstruction in 2004, and both Bel Aire and Del Mar completed reconstruction in 2006.

 Tiburon is in the Reed Union School District and the Marin Community College District.
 Tiburon graduates attended Tamalpais High School in Mill Valley from 1908, when Tam opened, until 1958, when Redwood High School opened in Larkspur, with Reed Union School District in its attendance area.

 Public libraries

-The Belvedere-Tiburon Library is located in Tiburon.
+The Belvedere Tiburon Library is located in Tiburon.
 Established in 1895 by the Temple Library Society of Tiburon, it has moved several times before settling in its current location in April 1997.
+The library began a $18.31 million expansion project in 2019 which completed in 2022, leading to a current size of 19,117 sq ft.